joshleitzel/computed_attribute/README.md

 # computed_attribute

 ComputedAttribute adds cached attributes to ActiveRecord models and automatically updates them, allowing you to cut down on expensive database queries by storing computed attributes directly in the record.
-Attributes can auto-update based on a model's associations or other attributes.
+Attributes can auto-update based on a model’s associations or other attributes.

 ## Status
 This is alpha software and is being actively developed.
 That said, I’ve been using it on production in a large Rails app without a hitch.
 Bug reports and pull requests are welcome!